Rice-MECE-Capstone-Projects/SmartCam/README.md

 Run "Code on Raspberry Pi4.py".
 Use keyboard control to make the leader-car move forward, and you will see the follower car chasing the leader.

 ## Reports
-As of May 5th, 2025, this project includes 2 reports:
+As of Dec 5th, 2025, this project includes 2 reports:
 - Mid-term Report - 2025 Spring Semester
 - Final-term Report - 2025 Spring Semester
+- Mid-term Report - 2025 Fall Semester
+- Final-term Report - 2025 Fall Semester